mozilla-l10n/localizer-documentation/tools/pontoon/search_filters.md

 There are some extra criteria that can be used to filter strings:
 * *Untranslated*: this will display strings that are either missing – including those with unreviewed suggestions – or fuzzy.
 Basically, anything but translated.
 Once selected, you will also notice that those 2 filters are automatically checked.
 * *Unchanged*: string is identical to the reference language (normally en-US).
-* *Rejected*: show strings that have rejected suggestions.

 By clicking on the funnel icon on the left, it’s possible to access filters.